Back to blog

 An AI cold email writer that works will identify which data points create natural bridges to the sender’s value proposition.
 If the prospect’s company just raised a Series B and posted 5 SDR roles, the angle is not “Congratulations on your funding!” (everyone sends that).
 The angle is: “Scaling from 2 to 7 SDRs means your outbound infrastructure needs to handle 3x the volume without 3x the management overhead.”

-The writing layer: how AI generates the actual copy
+The writing layer: how AI generates the copy

 Once the research layer produces a prospect profile and angles, the writing layer generates the email.
 This is where most people assume the magic happens, but the writing is actually the simpler part.